So you wanna learn about the Paleo Diet, eh?

-The average Homo Sapien back then: tall, muscular, agile, athletic, and incredibly versatile.
+The average Homo Sapien back then: muscular, agile, athletic, and incredibly versatile.

 The average Homo Sapien now: overweight, out of shape, stressed out, unhappy, sleep deprived and dying from far too many preventable diseases due due to lifestyle choices.

 So, instead of loading up on meat, vegetables and seasonal fruits, we’ve become a species “dependent” upon grains – bread, pasta, rice, corn, and so on.
 The government continues to recommend 6-11 servings of grains a day, and people continue to get fatter and fatter by the day.

 66% of us are overweight, 33% are considered obese, and those numbers are only getting worse .

 Clearly something’s not right, and we need to fix it.